fishedee/redva/docs/GettingStarted.md

 Prior to this, all of our operations were synchronous.
 When clicking on the + button, the value is incremented by 1.

-Now we have to deal with async logic. dva processes side effects ( async logic ) with effects on model, which is with [async/await](http://babeljs.io/docs/plugins/syntax-async-functions) syntax.
+Now we have to deal with async logic. redva processes async action on model, which is with [async/await](http://babeljs.io/docs/plugins/syntax-async-functions) syntax.

-In this app, when the user clicks the + button, the value will increase by 1 and trigger a side effect, that is, subtract (decrease by) 1 after 1 second.
+In this app, when the user clicks the + button, the value will increase by 1 and trigger an action, that is, subtract (decrease by) 1 after 1 second.

 ```diff
 app.model({